 What is Log Level Data?

 Log level data contains every piece of information about a single impression.
 The information is user info like geographical location, device OS, device type, domains visited and more.
-It also contains viewability data and transaction record of each impression.
-Furthermore, it stores other granular data such as
+It also contains viewability data and transaction records of each impression.
+Furthermore, it stores other granular data such as the

 According to AppNexus, “Log-level data can be defined as the collection of an abundant set of data points gathered from the moment a programmatic advertisement first appears on-screen to the moment it disappears off-screen.”